lae/ansible-role-netbox/README.md

 lae.netbox
 =========

-Installs and configures DigitalOcean's NetBox.
+Installs and configures DigitalOcean's [NetBox](https://github.com/digitalocean/netbox).

+This role deploys NetBox inside of a virtualenv, uses uWSGI as its frontend (can be used standalone or behind a load balancer), works with both Python 2/3 and has been tested across CentOS 7/Debian 8/Ubuntu 16.

 Requirements
 ------------